 The term Shahi (Royal), used for some kormas indicates its status as a prestige dish, rather than an everyday meal, and its association with the Royal court.

-Curry Blend – Mild Korma Style Ground Ingredients Include:-
+Curry Blend – Mild Korma Style Ground Ingredients (allergens in bold) Include:-

 Curry Powder or a blend is a commercially prepared mixture of herbs and spices and is a Western creation, dating to the 18th century.
 Such mixtures are commonly thought to have first been prepared by Indian merchants for sale to members of the British Colonial government and army returning to Britain.